 Hepatonia (목양체질): the deep liver-heat pathway

-Hepatonia patients have the strongest Liver of all eight constitutions and the weakest Lung.
+Hepatonia patients have a strong Liver and a weak Lung.
 When they develop hwa-byeong, the heat is held deeply in the Liver and is slow to disperse outward.
 These patients can carry the condition for years with a surprisingly composed exterior; the burning is felt internally, and the somatic mass is reported as more persistent and less reactive to short-term interventions.
 Treatment requires moving the heat outward, often through sweat-inducing approaches that would be wrong for other constitutions.

 Colonotonia (금음체질) and Pulmotonia (금양체질): the externalized-fire pathway

 These constitutions have strong Lungs and externalize energy readily.
 They tend to express anger more visibly and are less likely to develop the classic suppressed-anger picture.
 But when life forces suppression on them — they are in a job, a marriage, or a family role that gives them no outlet — they can develop a particularly volatile form of hwa-byeong with rapid temperature swings, sudden rage episodes, and prominent skin and respiratory symptoms during the disease.
-Treatment focuses on calming the Lung-Large Intestine axis and reducing dietary heat sources, especially meat and alcohol.
+Treatment focuses on calming the Lung-Large Intestine axis and reducing dietary heat sources, especially meat and alcohol; the sweat-inducing approaches useful for Hepatonia are the wrong direction for these constitutions.

 Why antidepressants alone often disappoint